-Other revenue primarily includes penalty fees for loan prepayment and late payment, administration fee for transferring loans between investors on the Group's platform, commission fees for introducing borrowers to other platforms and commission fees from Xiaoying Online Mall.
+Other revenue primarily includes penalty fees for loan prepayment and late payment, referral service fees for introducing borrowers to other platforms, technology service fees received for providing assistant technology development services and commission fees from Xiaoying Online Mall.
 The penalty fees, which are fees paid to the Group, will be received as a certain percentage of past due amounts in the case of late payments or a certain percentage of interest over the prepaid principal loan amount in the case of prepayment.
 Penalty fees are contingency-based variable considerations and constrained by the occurrence of delinquency or prepayment.
 They are recognized when the uncertainty associated with the variability is resolved, that is, when the underlying event occurs.
-The administration fees for transferring loans between investors and commission fees for introducing borrowers to other platforms are recognized when the obligation is fulfilled and is confirmed by the other platforms.
+The referral service fees for introducing borrowers to other platforms are recognized when the obligation is fulfilled and is confirmed by the other platforms.
+The technology service fees are recognized when the assistant technology development services to third parties provided.

-Xiaoying Online Mall launched in March 2019 is a product that provides loan installments to our individual customers enabling them to purchase goods online.
+Xiaoying Online Mall launched in March 2019 is a product that provides loan installments to the Group's individual customers enabling them to purchase goods online.
 The loan installment revenue is recognized as loan facilitation revenue and post origination revenue.
 The gross amount of product sales and related costs or the net amount earned is recorded as commissions.
 The Group was evaluated as an agent and its obligation is to facilitate third parties in fulfilling their performance obligation for specified goods or services, revenues should be recognized in the net amount for the amount of commission which the Group earns in exchange for arranging for the specified goods or services to be provided by other parties.
 Revenue is recorded net of value-added taxes.